zinongli/KeyCopier/README.md

 - Use the left and right button to move around pins.
 - Use the up and down button to adjust the depth of the bitting.
 ## Config
-- There are currently two key formats to choose from: Kwikset (KW1) and Schalage (SC4).
+- There are currently two key formats to choose from: Kwikset (KW1) and Schlage (SC4).
 - Save the key bitting pattern to a .keycopy file.
 ## About
 - Key Maker App 0.1